awsdocs/aws-systems-manager-user-guide/doc_source/param-create-ps.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

 1. Run the following command to create a StringList parameter\.
+Replace each *example resource placeholder* with your own information\.
 **Note**
 To create a parameter with a tag, create the service\.model\.tag before hand as a variable\.
 Here is an example\.